micseydel/tinker-casting/README.md

 # Related ideas

 - "[Cognitive light cones](https://www.youtube.com/watch?v=YnObwxJZpZc)" by [Michael Levin](https://www.youtube.com/watch?v=WLHO39qvcO4)
+  - Related to the [similarly-named idea from physics](https://en.wikipedia.org/wiki/Light_cone), our cognitive light cones include the potential inputs to our current moment
+  - My Tinker Cast helps provide the right past information at the right moment to inform future decisions
 - The [Thousand Brains hypothesis](https://www.numenta.com/resources/books/a-thousand-brains-by-jeff-hawkins/)
   - You can think of the actors as **externalized reference frames**
   - However many cortical columns were dedicated to worrying about before, I got them back; it's kind of like having **expanded my cortical column count** by adding _specialized_ virtual ones